CKDev/greenfield/README.md

 * Run `bundle install`
 * Configure Redis - TODO:
 * Configure Sidekiq - TODO:
+* Fix all TODOs in code, as there are several spots that need project specific information.

 ## Replace this README with application specific information below.